LEANNA MAE .ORG

 SERVICES

 • General description – Give a few sentences about the basics of birth doula services.
+I also mention I am an independent contractor and not employed by any hospital, birthing center, medical practice, or doula agency.

 • What services include – You may want to say how you offer support (in-person and over the phone or video chat), locations you support, and what types of births you support.